 Cllr Gareth Barnard, Executive Member for Children, Young People & Learning said:

-“Everyone at Sandy Lane should be very proud of this result from Ofsted, which reflects all the hard work put into ensuring pupils can thrive in a nurturing environment.
+“Everyone at Sandy Lane should be very proud of this result from Ofsted, which reflects all the hard work put into making sure pupils can thrive in a nurturing environment.

-“It is important now to build on this success, to ensure everyone keeps working together.
+“It is important now to build on this success, to make sure everyone keeps working together.
 We look forward to seeing the school go from strength to strength.”

 To view the full report, visit the Ofsted website.